 TOM – When we started, we asked Rob if he wanted to play drums.
 He said no. We found another drummer.
 It didn't work out.
 Eventually we came back to Rob and said, look, we're desperate, we've got a gig in two weeks.
 Will you just do this one gig?
 And here he is, six and a half years later, still playing with us.

-JAY – That was an absolutely vital gig, that was.
+JAY – That was an absolutely vital gig.
 It was at The Continental in Preston.
-It was a fundraiser for Tim Smith of Cardiacs
+It was a fundraiser for Tim Smith of Cardiacs.

-JAY – We got embraced by the Cardiacs fans.
-They absolutely took us under their wing.
-They’re just wonderful people, and they all care about each other.
+JAY – The Cardiacs fans absolutely took us under their wing.
+They’re just wonderful people and they all care about each other.
 It’s a real community, which is unusual.
 And now we’ve got that too, which is amazing.

 ROB – We've got fans out there tonight who’ve come three hours to see us, from St Helens.
 We can’t believe they’ve showed up.